September 18 – Today in History (History Memes)

 2016 – 17 Indian army personnel are killed in a grenade attack at a military base in Indian-controlled Kashmir.

-2016 – The 2016 Summer Paralympics in Rio de Janeiro, Brazil, come to an end, China topping the medal table and Great Britain finishing second.
+2016 – The 2016 Summer Paralympics in Rio de Janeiro, Brazil, come to an end, with China topping the medal table and Great Britain finishing second.

 2019 – 27 people are killed in a fire at a boarding school in Monrovia, Liberia.